algoflora/cloregram/README.md

 ## Idea

-Cloregram have several main ideas:
+Cloregram has several main ideas:
-1. **Main and temporal messages** - there is one main actual message that mostlty reacts and interacting with user.
+1. **Main and temporal messages** - there is one main actual message that mostly reacts and interacting with user.
 For certain cases can be used such a "temporal" messages with button to delete them.
 Temporal messages appear with notification, when main one is changing smoothly.
-2. **Stateless approach** - actually not completelly stateless, but Cloregram is not saving exact user state.
-Instead of it, each button points to unique Callback entity with user ref, function symbol and arguments in [EDN](https://github.com/edn-format/edn) notation saved in [Datomic](https://www.datomic.com).
+2. **Stateless approach** - actually not completely stateless, but Cloregram does not save exact user state.
+Instead, each button points to unique Callback entity with user ref, function symbol and arguments in [EDN](https://github.com/edn-format/edn) notation saved in [Datomic](https://www.datomic.com).
 Only interaction with user input (text/media etc) needs to change user state.
 This approach allows to describe more robust and predictible bot behaviour.
 3. **Virtual users testing** - Cloregram comes with ready-made integration testing framework.
 It mocks Telegram API server to allow developer describe users behaviour and test bot outcome in very convenient and flexible way.

 ## Installation

-Simpliest way to start project on Cloregram framework is to use Leiningen template:
+The simplest way to start project on Cloregram framework is to use Leiningen template:
 ```
 lein new algoflora/cloregram my-cloregram-bot
 ```